xSardine/AMQ-Stuff/README.md

 Get an URL automatically for all the files in the directory and generate CSS code necessary to add to Elodie's script and have a diaporama as background

 - NyamuCommandWindow:
-Let you use Nyamu's Chat command script in a personal window instead of chat Nyamu's script if you would rather use it on chat: https://github.com/nyamu-amq/amq_scripts/blob/master/amqChatCommands.user.js
+Let you use Nyamu's Chat command script in a personal window instead of chat.
+Nyamu's script if you would rather use it on chat: https://github.com/nyamu-amq/amq_scripts/blob/master/amqChatCommands.user.js

 - SpecialCharacterMacro: